 Staying active in the winter can be a challenge.
-In the summer, you can keep busy playing golf and tennis, going for a run, or just enjoying the great outdoors, but come winter, the natural instinct for many people is to hunker down and wait for spring.
-The problem is that becoming sedentary isn’t healthy and can lead to a number of problems, including back and neck pain.
+In the summer, you can keep busy playing golf and tennis, going for a run or just enjoying the great outdoors, but come winter, the natural instinct for many people is to hunker down and wait for spring.
+The problem is that becoming sedentary isn’t healthy and can lead to a number of problems, including neck and back pain.
 The trick is finding a way to keep an active lifestyle that you enjoy.

-- Crank up the music and dance – even if you’re home alone, dancing can be a great release and keeps your blood pumping.
+- Crank up the music and dance – even if you’re home alone, dancing can be a great release and keep your blood pumping.

-- Join a gym – exercise equipment, cardio machines, and stretching classes are all excellent options and a good way to avoid disc pain.
+- Join a gym – making use of exercise equipment, cardio machines and stretching classes are all excellent options and a good way to avoid disc pain.

 - Do some housework – maybe not the most fun option, but giving the house a good cleaning is always a good way to keep busy.

-- Shovel the snow – this is great exercise, just be sure to stretch properly, wear boots with good traction, and practice proper lifting.
+- Shovel the snow – this is great exercise, but just be sure to stretch properly, wear boots with good traction and practice proper lifting.

-- Head to the mall – a good long walk in the mall is comfortable, good exercise and gives you plenty of interesting scenery to avoid boredom.
+- Head to the mall – a long walk in the mall is comfortable, good exercise and a chance to see plenty of interesting scenery to avoid boredom.

 As we grow older, our spinal anatomy naturally begins to deteriorate.
-Herniated discs, pinched nerves, facet disease, and a variety of other degenerative spine conditions are extremely common and are usually a result of nothing more than natural wear and tear.
-However, by staying active in the winter months as well as warmer months, you can keep your back and neck muscles strong and help prevent or limit back and neck pain.
-Plus, the winter months don’t seem as dreary when you’re having fun and keeping busy.
+Herniated discs, pinched nerves, facet disease and a variety of other degenerative spine conditions are extremely common and are usually a result of nothing more than natural wear and tear.
+However, by staying active in the winter months as well as warmer months, you can keep your neck and back muscles strong and help prevent or limit neck or back pain.
+Plus, the winter months won’t seem as dreary when you’re having fun and keeping busy.